cactus-compute/cactus-react-native/README.md

 - `download(params?: CactusSTTDownloadParams): Promise<void>` - Downloads the model.
 Updates `isDownloading` and `downloadProgress` state during download.
 Sets `isDownloaded` to `true` on success.
 - `init(): Promise<void>` - Initializes the model for inference.
 Sets `isInitializing` to `true` during initialization.
 - `transcribe(params: CactusSTTTranscribeParams): Promise<CactusSTTTranscribeResult>` - Transcribes audio to text.
-Automatically accumulates tokens in the `response` state during streaming.
+Automatically accumulates tokens in the `transcription` state during streaming.
 Sets `isGenerating` to `true` while generating.
-Clears `response` before starting.
+Clears `transcription` before starting.
 - `audioEmbed(params: CactusSTTAudioEmbedParams): Promise<CactusSTTAudioEmbedResult>` - Generates embeddings for the given audio.
 Sets `isGenerating` to `true` during operation.
 - `stop(): Promise<void>` - Stops ongoing generation.
 Clears any errors.
 - `reset(): Promise<void>` - Resets the model's internal state.
-Also clears the `response` state.
+Also clears the `transcription` state.
 - `destroy(): Promise<void>` - Releases all resources associated with the model.
-Clears the `response` state.
+Clears the `transcription` state.
 Automatically called when the component unmounts.
 - `getModels(): Promise<CactusModel[]>` - Fetches available models from the database and checks their download status.
 Results are cached in memory and reused on subsequent calls.

 ## Type Definitions